+The aforementioned disadvantages can be slightly reduced by the use of novel converters topologies as well as mathematical tools-aided control strategies.
 The paper deals with the technique of shaping the stepped output waveforms in multilevel converters.
 A mathematical approach to the control strategy based on wavelet transforms is presented.
 The output waveform synthesis is accomplished using a set of orthogonal wavelets.
 The discussion includes such mathematical tools as the Haar wavelet transform [7,8,9].
-The article presents the initial simulation studies of the developed five-phase inverter model controlled by wavelet signals.
-This is the first model that enables the implementation of the wavelet theory presented in [7].
+In particular, in [9] the approximation of the sin(x) function was considered using various methods, for example, the approximation of the sin(x) function using Haar wavelets was compared with functions using the Fourier series.
+The article presents the initial simulation studies of the developed single-phase inverter model controlled by wavelet signals.
+This is the first model that enables the implementation of the wavelet theory presented in [8,9].
 The next step will be an attempt to implement the presented inverter and experimental research.